shudarshon-binary/python-fabric-beginner/00-simple-ssh-command/README.md

 # configure VM

-in this example `multipass` is used to spin up local VM. you can use any tool as per your choince. try customizing SSH key and username in cloud init config
+in this example `multipass` is used to spin up local VM. you can use any tool as per your choice. try customizing SSH key and username in cloud init config
 ```
 multipass launch -n testvm --cloud-init config.yaml
 multipass ls